SergeBakharev/carvera_a_to_z/README.md

 ## **Feedback & credits**

-Thank you to Julien Heyman for your excellently written [Carvera CNC A to Z](https://Carveraenthusiasts.gitbook.io).
+Thank you to Julien Heyman for your excellently written [Shapeoko CNC A to Z](https://Shapeokoenthusiasts.gitbook.io).
 This is mearly a fork with Carvera content replaced for Carvera specific content.

 Comments/corrections/contributions are most welcome, you can contact me on the [Carvera Community Discord](https://discord.gg/NQ5r9jGNXV) where I post as **@PewPewPewLasers**.